-Amber and red listings use similar criteria and have only just been reviewed.
-This report, using a further year's data not available to BoCC4, already suggests potential updates to current conservation concern for House Martin, Little Grebe, Garden Warbler and Tawny Owl.
+Amber and red listings use similar criteria and were reviewed in 2015.
+This report, using two further year's data not available to a suggest potential updates to current conservation concern for House Martin, Little Grebe, Sedge Warbler and Tawny Owl.

-Alerts from WBS/WBBS (Table A4) are unchanged except that the decline for Sedge Warbler has passed the 50% mark and consequently now raises the higher level of alert
+Alerts from WBS/WBBS (Table A4) are unchanged except that the long-term decline for Grey Wagtail has dropped below the 50% mark and consequently moved from the higher level to the lower level of alert.